 Governance and Service Integration

-Transportation Governance and Finance: A 50 State Review of State Legislatures and DOTs (National Conference of State Legislators, and the American Association of State Highway and Transportation Officials, 2011).
-Focuses on transportation finance and the roles of the various branches of governments in the 50 states, District of Columbia, and Puerto Rico involved in the process.
+Transportation Governance and Finance: A 50 State Review of State Legislatures and DOTs.
+This summary report focuses on transportation finance and the roles of the various branches of governments in the 50 states, District of Columbia, and Puerto Rico involved in the process.
+(National Conference of State Legislators, and the American Association of State Highway and Transportation Officials, 2011).